 Comment: I can’t believe Everyman is so forgotten today.
 His adventures were fairly entertaining considering they were written mostly as lessons for children promoting understanding among people of different colors and cultures.
 In the U.S. he fought against people who were violently harassing Chinese communities based on Chinese villains in movies.
-After the war he fought for peace between black and white gangs and tackled the KKK.
+After the war he fought for peace between black and white gangs and tackled the Democrat hate group called the KKK.

 Secret Identity: Jonathan Law

 First Appearance: Star-Spangled Comics #1 (October 1941)

 Origin: Millionaire mystery author Jonathan Law decided to take his obsession with crime-solving to the next level.
 He adopted the costumed identity of Tarantula and battled the forces of evil.